-(You may need to leave the U.S. on May 26 depending on the routing in order to arrive in Cuzco on May 27.)
+(You may need to leave the U.S. on May 24 depending on the routing in order to arrive in Cuzco on May 25.
+We highly recommend coming in a day early for rest, acclimatization, and exploration.)

-Day 1, May 27 Arrive in Lima, fly to Cuzco (11,200')
+Day 1, May 25 Arrive in Lima, fly to Cuzco (11,200')

 Fly to Cuzco, Peru, via Lima (you will need to depart the U.S. the previous day-most flights are overnight).
-You will be met upon your arrival in Cuzco (11,200') and transferred to the Hotel El Mercado, a lovely renovated 18th-century colonial manor house located about three blocks from the main square.
-After meeting your trip leader you can take rest, acclimatize, have lunch, or take a walk around this charming city, once the capital of the Inca Empire and now a treasure trove of ornate cathedrals side by side with artisan shops offering all sorts of colorful handicrafts for sale.
+You will be met upon your arrival in Cuzco (11,200') and transferred to the Andenes Boutique Hotel, a lovely renovated colonial manor house located about three blocks from the main square.
+After meeting your trip leader you can take a rest, acclimatize, have lunch, or take a walk around this charming city, once the capital of the Inca Empire and now a treasure trove of ornate cathedrals side by side with artisan shops offering all sorts of colorful handicrafts for sale.
 Lunch and dinner on your own at one of the many fine restaurants in town.
+Andenes Boutique Hotel or similar